Carles Marco (basketball): Coaching career

 Marco started his career as coach in 2011, as the assistant coach of Bàsquet Manresa of Liga ACB.
 Four seasons later, he signed with Unión Financiera Baloncesto Oviedo of the LEB Oro for his first experience as head coach.
 In May 2018, Oviedo and Carles Marco parted ways after three seasons qualifying for the promotion playoffs.

 On 20 November 2022, Marco was appointed as an assistant coach for Crvena zvezda under Duško Ivanović.

+On June 23, 2025, he was appointed head coach for Básquet Coruña of the Primera FEB, the second tier of Spanish Basketball.

 National teams

 In July 2016, Marco was an assistant coach for the Spain national under-20 team that won a gold medal at the European Championship in Helsinki, Finland.